7 best practices when designing for accessibility

 Knowing that screen readers navigate web pages by true headers, don’t use HTML tags just for style effect.
 Designing for accessibility means users can “hear” your UX/UI in a meaningful way.

-Don’t count on hover states to reveal links
+Don’t rely on hover states to reveal links

-Like previously mentioned, focused states are often indicated by the distinct outline noticeable around buttons, links, or input fields.
-This is a CSS pseudo class utilized by most web browsers.
+Like previously mentioned, focus states are often indicated by the distinct outline noticeable around buttons, links, or input fields.
+This is a CSS pseudo-class utilized by most web browsers.

-Many designers aren’t fans of the default focus indicator.
-Some might even try to hide them.
-If this is you, don’t.
-Rather than just bypassing this focused state, come up with something better.
+Many designers aren’t fans of the default focus indicator—some might even try to hide them.
+Rather than just bypassing this focus state, come up with something better.

-You might be tempted to use the old reliable hover state CSS to reveal links for users.
-But when doing so, think about the people in your audience with accessibility needs.
+You might be tempted to use the old reliable hover state CSS to reveal links for users, but when doing so, think about the people in your audience with accessibility needs.
 These audiences may interact with your product without the benefit of a mouse to click and drag the pointer.
-Of course, hover states are also a nuisance for anyone navigating with a touchscreen.
+Hover states are also a nuisance for anyone navigating with a touchscreen.

-Instead of replacing focused states with hover states for design’s sake, place secondary actions inside of menus or non-modal dialogs or let secondary icons darken for contrast when hovered or tabbed on.
-But whatever you do, avoid hiding info useful to screen readers or voice technology.
+Instead of replacing focus states with hover states for design’s sake, place secondary actions inside of menus or non-modal dialogs, or let secondary icons darken for contrast when hovered or tabbed on.
+Whatever solution you choose, avoid hiding info useful to screen readers or voice technology.

 Lucidspark, a cloud-based virtual whiteboard, is a core component of Lucid Software's Visual Collaboration Suite.
 This cutting-edge digital canvas brings teams together to brainstorm, collaborate, and consolidate collective thinking into actionable next steps—all in real time.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidspark.com.